 Brands and influencers are working more closely than ever before.
-Influencer marketing is a $5 billion industry, according to Insider Intelligence.
-While these relationships are mutually beneficial, some FTC guidelines for influencers apply to social endorsements.
+Influencer marketing is a $6 billion industry, according to Insider Intelligence.
+While these relationships are mutually beneficial, FTC guidelines for influencers apply to social endorsements.
+The FTC has recently provided updated guidance for brands and creators.

+Before we get into the 2023 updates, let’s break down the basics.
 The FTC works to limit deceptive advertising.
-As a result, the FTC requires influencers to publicly announce their relationship with a brand.
+As a result, the FTC requires influencers to announce their relationship with a brand publicly.
 Failure to do so is a big deal.
 Kim Kardashian, for example, was fined $1.26 million for not telling her Instagram followers that she was paid to represent a cryptocurrency, EMAX tokens.

 FTC influencer guidelines and disclosure rules can be a bit confusing.
 To help, here’s when, how, and where to disclose your relationships with brands, along with some additional tips and advice.